 Open Surgery

 Open surgery is what most people think of when they imagine a surgical procedure.
-Also known as traditional hernia repair, open hernia surgery involves creating a large incision several inches long close to the hernia’s location.
+Also known as traditional hernia repair, open hernia surgery involves creating an incision several inches long close to the hernia’s location.
 Rather than using a laparoscope, your surgeon locates the herniated organ or body part and gently moves it back to its original position.

 Once put back in place, your doctor will repair the weak spot using stitches.
 Local anesthesia is often used during this procedure.
 Unlike general anesthesia which puts you in a sleep-like state, local anesthesia only numbs the area being operated on.
 It is injected at the site that will be operated on so you don’t feel a thing during your surgical procedure.